 On each HiSET subtest, you need to reach a score of at least 8 out of 20.
 Your total score must be 45 or higher, and your essay must yield at least a 2 score (out of 6).

 The Illinois High School Equivalency Diploma is equivalent to a common high school diploma and is accepted as such by virtually all government agencies, employers, and colleges and universities.

 If you score in the GED College Ready ranges, you may even have the requirement waived to submit SAT or ACT scores or take remedial coursework prior to attending college-level courses.

 In Illinois, the full GED battery costs $144 or $36 for each subtest if you sit for the exam at an Illinois test center or online.
 The HiSET exam costs $93.75 or $115 for the full battery, depending on whether you take the exam on a computer or on paper.

-Discounted rates were already available in Illinois, so contact a testing facility near you for more details, and upon completion of the HiSET or GED exam, Illinoisans now receive a high school diploma rather than an equivalency certificate.
+Discounted rates were already available in Illinois, so contact a testing facility near you for more details.
+Upon completion of the HiSET or GED exam, Illinoisans now receive a high school diploma rather than an equivalency certificate.
 Keep also in mind that you can take the GED and HiSET modules one at a time.

 In Illinois, you don’t have to partake in a prep course or follow an adult education class prior to sitting for the HiSET or GED test, but for online testing, reaching passing scores on the GED Ready test or the HiSET practice test is required.

 The GED test can only be taken in a computer-based format, while the HiSET is offered on paper and on a computer.

 In Illinois, GED and HiSET testers also have to take and pass the state’s Constitution Test.

 Is the HiSET easier than the GED in Illinois?